Should You Report Child Abuse?

 - Withholding love, support, or guidance

 This can also include permitting children to use drugs or alcohol at an inappropriate age.
 Emotional abuse often goes unreported, as it’s difficult to prove.
-Child services are often unable to intervene without physical proof of harm or mental injury.
+CPS is often unable to intervene without physical proof of harm or mental injury.

 This is why it’s important for witnesses to have detailed accounts of interactions of emotional neglect.
 If you believe a child is being emotionally abused, speak with them candidly about their relationship with the alleged abuser.

-Sexual abuse includes getting a child to participate, encourage, or assist a child in sexual conduct.
-This type of abuse can either be very difficult for a witnesses to comprehend, however, it’s important to know the signs of sexual abuse.
-Sexual abuse can include:
+Sexual abuse is having or encouraging children to participate or assist in any kind of sexual conduct.
+This abuse is very difficult for a witnesses to comprehend and process.
+Some common signs of sexual abuse includes:

 - Indecent exposure